neishm/fstd2nc/README.md

                         Use the date of original analysis for the time axis, and put the forecast times into a separate "forecast" axis.
+  --accum-vars NAME,NAME,...
+                        Specify which fields to treat as accumulated quantities (using IP3 as accumulation period).
   --ensembles           Collect different etikets for the same variable
                         together into an "ensemble" axis.
   --profile-momentum-vars VAR1,VAR2,...